 - 2.6.3.
 If IORPs have financial assets exceeding liabilities (excluding benefit reductions) then there will be a positive risk margin, because the IORP will have enough financial assets to fully or partly bear all risks itself. - 2.6.4.
 For IORPs with financial assets exceeding liabilities (excluding benefit reductions), the risk margin should be 3% of the best estimate (calculated in accordance with par.
-2.4.8) of non-pure DC obligations.
+2.4.8) of non-pure DC obligations11.
 If this calculation yields a risk margin which is so large that the common balance sheet shows an excess of liabilities over assets, the risk margin should be determined as (assets liabilities (excluding risk margin)).

 2.7.
-Sponsor support
+SPONSOR SUPPORT

 - 2.7.1.
-Four forms of sponsor support can be distinguished which relate to the support that the sponsor may provide in addition to that committed for financing benefits on an ongoing basis:

-- A Increases in contributions

-- B Subsidiary liability of the sponsor

-- C Contingent assets of the sponsor

-- D Claims on the sponsor

-- 2.7.2.
-Forms A & B can be valued by estimating the future cash flows of the sponsor that could be available to the IORP (Form A), or to pay the benefits directly to members and beneficiaries (Form B).

-&lt;sup>7 See paragraph 2.2.1.
+Four forms of sponsor support can be distinguished which relate to the support that the sponsor may provide in addition to that committed for financing benefits on an ongoing basis: - A Increases in contributions - B Subsidiary liability of the sponsor - C Contingent assets of the sponsor - D Claims on the sponsor - 2.7.2.
+Forms A & B can be valued by estimating the future cash flows of the sponsor that could be available to the IORP (Form A), or to pay the benefits directly to members and beneficiaries (Form B). - 2.7.3.
+For reasons of simplicity the wording in the text below often takes into account Form A (payments to the IORP) only, but is meant to capture Form B (payments to members and beneficiaries) as well. - 2.7.4.
+Form C relates to contingent assets of the sponsor.
+These assets are still in the possession of the sponsor at the valuation date, but are locked in a legally binding way for the purpose of flowing to the IORP under a predefined set of circumstances. - 2.7.5.
+Contingent assets of the sponsor should be recognised separately on the common balance sheet and valued in accordance with the principles laid down in section 2.12 applying to the valuation of financial assets of IORPs.
+Where appropriate, the value of contingent assets should be deducted from the value of sponsor support where it would result in double counting. - 2.7.6.
+Form D relates to claims on the sponsor on discontinuance of the IORP.
+In essence this form of support is what would be available to the IORP if the link between the IORP and the sponsor is broken.